Xcopyco/orc/doc/protocol.md

 ### 6.2    Topic Codes

-Storj defines a matrix of *criteria* and *descriptors* in the form of codes representing the degree of which the criteria must be met.
+Orc defines a matrix of *criteria* and *descriptors* in the form of codes representing the degree of which the criteria must be met.
 The resulting topic code is used as the key for cross-referencing neighborhood bloom filters to determine how the publication should be routed.
 At the time of writing, there